raspberrypi/documentation/hardware/raspberrypi/bcm2711_bootloader_config.md

 The easiest method to update the bootloader with a factory default configuration supporting USB boot is to use the Raspberry Pi Imager.
 1. Download the [Raspberry Pi Imager](https://www.raspberrypi.org/downloads/)
 1. Download the latest [EEPROM recovery image](https://github.com/raspberrypi/rpi-eeprom/blob/master/releases.md)
-1. Select `Use Custom` to flash an SD card with the EEPROM update enabling USB MSD boot support.
+1. Select `Use Custom` to reformat and flash a **blank** SD card with the EEPROM update enabling USB MSD boot support.

 #### Manual bootloader update
 * From a standard Raspberry Pi OS SD card boot: